-Minnows are common pets that are also bred in home aquariums.
+Breeding and raising minnows is a rewarding task.
+They are common pets that are spawned in home aquariums.
 They reproduce quickly and you can help them throughout the process by providing appropriate structures and conditions.
-We’ll go over the different species of pet minnows, how fast each pet minnow species reproduces, and what you can do to help them along.
+We’ll go over the different species of pet minnows, how fast each reproduces, and what you can do to help them along.
 We’ll also review some pet fish care basics to help you get started.
 Let’s dive in.

-There are about 2,400 minnow species in the world, with 300 of them found in North America.
-These small, freshwater fish enjoy different kinds of habitats from roaring rivers to serene ponds.
+There are about 2,400 minnow species in the world, with 300 found in North America.
+These small freshwater fish enjoy different kinds of habitats, from roaring rivers to serene ponds.
 Thus, they tolerate and even enjoy living among other fish when kept in an aquarium.
 Here are the most common pet minnow varieties.

 - Fathead minnows are by far the most popular species.
 They’re typically silver in color and, true to their name, have larger than average heads.